synshop/RaspberryPiCoding101/README.md

 You will share this password with the students so they know it.
 1. Update all software from the console with `sudo apt update&&sudo apt dist-upgrade`
 1. Connect to the WiFI you'll use for the class - this way the Pi will auto connect during the class and you can finish prep.
+Note - if you connect to other WiFi networks, the password is stored in cleartext in `/etc/wpa_supplicant/wpa_supplicant.conf`, so be aware!
 1. [Enable VNC](https://www.raspberrypi.org/documentation/remote-access/vnc/) (optional - if you do do this and download the [RealVNC client](https://www.realvnc.com/en/connect/download/viewer/) you can do the rest of the config remotely and with out the bulky monitor, keyboard and mouse)